thomasbelliott/516-1/setup_github.md

 - If you see "Hello, world!", congratulations!
 You have successfully completed this step.

 Step 4.
 Download and install a text editor
+- You may skip this step if you are comfortable using another plain text editor (and you know what you are doing)
 - If you use Windows, download and install the text editor “Notepad++” from https://notepad-plus-plus.org/
 - If you use a Mac, install the app "TextWrangler" from the Apple AppStore